-When investing in the Octopus Ventures EIS Service, an investor gets exposure to a much smaller (10-15) number of companies, which will receive investment after the tranche closes.
-The investor buys shares in the portfolio companies directly.
+When investing in the Octopus Ventures EIS Service, an investor gets exposure to a much smaller (15-25) number of companies, which will receive investment after the tranche closes.
+The investor buys shares in the portfolio companies directly and those companies will all be early stage (rather than the mix of early and later stage businesses found in the VCT).
 Portfolios are likely to be different, depending on the tranche.

 This means the EIS portfolio is much more concentrated: any individual failures, as well as any individual successes, will have a greater impact on the portfolio than they do within the VCT.
-EIS returns also tend to come in the form of exit only.
+EIS returns also tend to come in the form of exit only and, unlike a VCT, there is no secondary market for EIS shares.
 Put another way, with the EIS there is more risk of losing money, but the potential rewards could be greater and the available tax relief more generous: tax benefits can change and benefits depend on circumstances.

 Risks – important

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.